james-stevens/pyrar/COMMERICAL_HOSTING.md

 *** This document is not yet finalised and prices/services may change before going live ***

-Commercial hosting for instnces of PyRar are available from https://pyrar.com/
+Commercial hosting for instances of PyRar are available from https://pyrar.com/

 # The principals of our hosting are
 - Your TLDs